dinesh1234-CSE/fwd-ex1/README.md

 ## reg no: 212224040055

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to serve html pages and display the simple web server

 ## DESIGN STEPS:
 ### Step 1: